Guide to AWS platform migration: AWS migration best practices

 Image creation: Docker/Packer

 Virtual Machine Image is the basic building block of the modern cloud infrastructure.
 Starting it with Docker or Packer allows quickly providing preconfigured infrastructure for running your apps and services.
-AWS Marketplace provides a huge library of ready AMI images for literally any purpose.
+AWS Marketplace provides a huge library of readyfor literally any purpose.
 However, business use cases are still more diverse than this assortment, so creating a library of images of your testing, staging and production environments is crucial to ensure productivity and stability of your IT operations.
 Thus said, every business should be able to build and launch images across any cloud platform and region.

 Docker and Packer are the tools of choice for creating and operating your image registry.
 The main benefit of using them in concoction with Terraform and Ansible is the capability to operate smoothly regardless of the underlying cloud infrastructure.
 Changing only a couple of lines of code allows spinning up your images on AWS or GCP or Azure or DigitalOcean — this way AWS migration becomes much easier and much more manageable.

 The next step of managing your apps in the cloud after creating the images is running the containers built from them.
 This is best done using Docker, as this tool was the first and remains the best approach to app containerization.
 The apps are packed in neat code containers that include the operating system, all the needed runtime and libraries that allow running the code.
 The main benefit of this approach is the 100% reliability — Docker containers run anywhere just the same, be it AWS, GCP, Azure, OpenStack or any other infrastructure.
 Docker containers can be launched on any OS with Docker on it, greatly increasing portability and decreasing operational overhead.